methodphoto/themincricketclub/1989/flamingo.md

 location: The Holt
 date: 30/09/1989
 report: The Min batted first and made 128 for 9 wkts.
 Flamingo replied with 134 for 9 wkts
-result: Flamingo won by 1wkt
+result: Flamingo won by 1 wkt
 parent: 1989 Fixtures
 ---